Sangam literature: Preservation and rediscovery

 Aiyar – a Tamil scholar and a Shaiva pundit, in particular, is credited with his discovery of major collections of the Sangam literature in 1883.
 During his personal visit to the Thiruvavaduthurai Adhinam – a Shaiva matha about twenty kilometers northeast of Kumbhakonam, he reached out to the monastery head Subrahmanya Desikar for access to its large library of preserved manuscripts.
 Desikar granted Aiyar permission to study and publish any manuscripts he wanted.
 There, Aiyar discovered a major source of preserved palm-leaf manuscripts of Sangam literature.
 Aiyar published his first print of the Ten Idylls in 1889.
+Iyer's relentless pursuit took him to remote villages, libraries, and private collections across Tamil Nadu, such as the Saraswathi Mahal Library in Thanjavur and temples in Madurai, Thiruvavaduthurai Saivite mutt etc.